HewlettPackard/hpe-solutions-openshift/synergy/scalable/nimble/README.md

 - The reference configuration (linked above) includes an updated Bill of Materials to reflect the increase in the number of workers within the solution.

+v2.0.2, April 3, 2019 Adds
+- Altered the section around power configuration on RHVH hosts to make it easier to follow.

 ________________________________________
 ## About ##
 ________________________________________